biuh-dt/biuh-dt.github.io/fee/README.md

 Step 4.
 Second-round check: Professor Assistant share the “Required Information”(one paragraph) in Faculty Committee Chat Group.

 Step 5.
-Final Decision: Approved or Rejected
+Final Decision made by Faculty Committee: Approved or Rejected

 <b> ★ Step 6.
 Participants are required to submit a Reflection Document to [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn) after returning to campus (within 2 weeks).
 The detailed format and requirements will be specified by the supervisor or relevant faculty. </b>